DianaAndreea/school-scheduling/README.md

  Clicking on Orar ( means scheduler ), you will discover a table.
 To add courses in the table, you must select first from dropdowns the year, group, subgroup and the week ( this scheduler aplies only for the Romanian universities ).
 After selecting everything, you can double click on a cell and it will open a new window to setup the course ( the teacher, which kind of module it is: 2 hours, 3 hours or more, the hall available and so on).
 All these data are generated automated from the database.

  How I said, the administrator can add through the second button Administrator, different kinds of data.
 He can update some list of teachers, subjects, halls and to divide years by groups and subgroups.

+    Note: It may have some errors in Orar.Orar
+    To resolve the problem just replace this line: " Orar.App app = new Orar.App(); " with " App app = new App(); ".
+    Also, the project still have some bugs.